20 Best Companies To Work For In Aurora, CO

-Household Generated Sharps Disposal
+Example of Household Generated Sharps Waste

 Disposal of sharps generated in the home is not regulated in Colorado allowing the in-home sharps user to place them directly into the trash.
 Although this method is allowable, it is NOT recommended and should ONLY be used as a last option if safe disposal methods are not available.

-Safe Handling And Packaging Instructions
+Safe Handling and Packaging Instructions

 Use industry standard sharps containers or strong, HDPE (High Density Polyethylene) puncture resistant, leak proof containers with screw-on lids.
 Place used sharps into designated container immediately after use.
 Do not bend, break, or remove needles from syringes unless using a commercial sharps destruction device.
 Do not recap needles.
 Do not reuse needles.
 Examples of empty household generated containers that may be used for sharps waste include: laundry detergent jugs, bleach bottles, or other HDPE puncture resistant containers with screw on lids.
 The #2 symbol shown below will be stamped on the bottom of the container designating it is HDPE and acceptable for use.